xiaoh/DAFI/docs/_source/index.rst

 Cite:

 * `DAFI: An Open-Source Framework for Ensemble-Based Data Assimilation and Field Inversion.
-Carlos A. Michelén Ströfer, Xin-Lei Zhang, and Heng Xiao. arXiv:2012.02651 <https://arxiv.org/abs/2012.02651>`_ :cite:`michelen2020dafi`
+Carlos A. Michelén Ströfer, Xin-Lei Zhang, and Heng Xiao.
+In Press. arXiv:2012.02651 <https://arxiv.org/abs/2012.02651>`_